bxacosta/wp-cloud-api-demo/README.md

 ## Usage

-### Authentication Flow

-1. Navigate to `/login` to initiate the Facebook authentication flow
+1. Navigate to `/login` to initiate the Facebook authentication flow.
-2. After successful authentication, you will be redirected back to the application `/`
+2. After successful authentication, you will be redirected back to the application `/`.
-3. The access token will be stored in the session
+3. The access token will be stored in the session.

 ## API Endpoints